twodeadgirls/twodeadgirls.github.io/aboutme.md

 <br  />
 <p>
 <strong>Artist Statement</strong>
+<p>I am a graduate student studying clinical psychology with the goal of developing a practice using wilderness and visual art therapy.
-<p>I use photography to document cultural landscapes and the resultant physical form.
+  My passion is documentary photography and film, I'm particularly interested in how landscapes influecne how people think and behave.
+I use photography to document cultural landscapes and the resultant physical form.
 I am a self-taught, introduced to the medium while in graduate school and studying the works of <a href="https://en.wikipedia.org/wiki/J._B._Jackson">J.B.
 Jackson</a>.
 I believe photography and drawings of landscapes reveal how physical form (the built environment) is driven by culture as well as reveal the influence resultant form has on inhabitants.
-  Resource exploitation, racial segregation, and a materially obsessed capitalist cultures all become self-fulfilling prophecies their built form steering culture in a psychology of landscape.
+  Resource exploitation, racial segregation, and a materially obsessed capitalist culture all become self-fulfilling prophecies their built form steering culture in  what I term a psychology of landscape.

-<p>l am still a beginner to the medium, learning to understand the basics of exposure aperture and lens selection.
-Most of the time I shoot manully as it forces me to think about exposure and depth of field making it intuitive.
-Some of my inspirations are <a href="https://en.wikipedia.org/wiki/Walker_Evans">Walker Evans</a>, <a href="https://en.wikipedia.org/wiki/Robert_Capa">Robert Capa</a>, <a href="https://en.wikipedia.org/wiki/Diane_Arbus">Diane Arbus</a> and <a href="https://www.williamalbertallard.com/">William Allard</a>.
+<p>Some of my inspirations are <a href="https://en.wikipedia.org/wiki/Walker_Evans">Walker Evans</a>, <a href="https://en.wikipedia.org/wiki/Robert_Capa">Robert Capa</a>, <a href="https://en.wikipedia.org/wiki/Diane_Arbus">Diane Arbus</a> and <a href="https://www.williamalbertallard.com/">William Allard</a>.

   <br  />
 <p>